QubesOS/qubes-doc/user/troubleshooting/app-menu-shortcut-troubleshooting.rst

 -----------------

-``qvm-sync-appmenus`` works by invoking the *GetAppMenus* :doc:`Qubes service </developer/services/qrexec>` in the target domain.
+``qvm-sync-appmenus`` works by invoking the *GetAppmenus* :doc:`Qubes service </developer/services/qrexec>` in the target domain.
 This service enumerates applications installed in that qube and sends formatted info back to dom0 which creates ``.desktop`` files in the app qube/template directory of dom0.

-        For Linux qubes the service script is in :file:`/etc/qubes-rpc/qubes.GetAppMenus``.
+        For Linux qubes the service script is in :file:`/etc/qubes-rpc/qubes.GetAppmenus``.
 In Windows it’s a PowerShell script located in :file:`c:\Program Files\Invisible Things Lab\Qubes OS Windows Tools\qubes-rpc-services\get-appmenus.ps1` by default.

 The list of installed applications for each app qube is stored in dom0’s :file:`~/.local/share/qubes-appmenus/{<QUBE_NAME>}/apps.templates`.
 Each menu entry is a file that follows the `.desktop file format <https://standards.freedesktop.org/desktop-entry-spec/desktop-entry-spec-latest.html>`__ with some wildcards (``%VMNAME%``, ``%VMDIR%``).
 Applications selected to appear in the menu are stored in :file:`~/.local/share/qubes-appmenus/{<QUBE_NAME>}/apps` and in :file:`~/.local/share/applications/`.